How to Stop Reusable Nappies Leaking

 Make sure your baby is within the weight confines of the nappy as you will get leaks if it is too big or too small.

-Make sure the nappy isn't escaping the wrap or moisture will wick through onto babies clothes.
+Make sure the nappy isn't escaping the nappy wrap or moisture will wick through onto babies clothes.

 Measurements that affect fit -

-- Rise - sets the height of one size fits most reusable wraps and nappies on babies body and determines the leg round
+- Rise - sets the height of one size fits most reusable cotton nappy covers and nappies on babies body and determines the leg round

 - Hip snaps - secures the nappy around the hip, stops wing droop and secures the leg round